Jordan Williams (linebacker, born 1993): Professional career

-Williams was rated the 54th best defensive end in the 2015 NFL Draft by NFLDraftScout.com.
+Williams was rated the 54th best defensive end in the 2015 NFL draft by NFLDraftScout.com.

-New York Jets

-Williams signed with the New York Jets in May 2015 after going undrafted in the 2015 NFL Draft.
+Williams signed with the New York Jets in May 2015 after going undrafted in the 2015 draft.
 He was released by the Jets on September 5 and signed to the team's practice squad the following day.
 He was released by the Jets on September 22, 2015.

-Miami Dolphins

 Williams was signed to the Miami Dolphins' practice squad on October 6, 2015.
 He was promoted to the active roster on December 5.
-He made his NFL debut and only appearance of the 2015 season on December 6 against the Baltimore Ravens.
+He made his NFL debut and only appearance of the 2015 season on December 6 against the Baltimore Ravens, playing four snaps on defense and four snaps on special teams.
 He was released by the Dolphins on December 26 and signed to the team's practice squad three days later.
-He signed a reserve/future contract with the Dolphins in January 2016.
+Williams signed a reserve/future contract with the Dolphins in January 2016.
 He was released by the team on September 3 and signed to the Dolphins' practice squad the next day.
 He was released by the Dolphins on September 20, 2016.

-New York Giants

 On December 6, 2016, the New York Giants signed Williams to their practice squad.
 He signed a reserve/future contract with the Giants on January 9, 2017.
 On September 2, 2017, he was waived by the Giants and was signed to the practice squad the next day.
-He was promoted to the active roster on November 1.
-He was waived by the Giants on November 7, 2017, and was re-signed to the practice squad.
-He signed a reserve/future contract with the Giants on January 1, 2018.

-On September 1, 2018, Williams was waived/injured by the Giants and was placed on injured reserve.
+Williams was promoted to the active roster on November 1.
+He made his only appearance of the 2017 season on November 5 against the Los Angeles Rams, recording one solo tackle and one assisted tackle while playing 11 snaps on defense and 16 snaps on special teams.
+He was waived by the Giants on November 7 and was re-signed to the practice squad.
+Williams signed a reserve/future contract with the Giants on January 1, 2018.
+On September 1, 2018, he was waived/injured by the Giants due to a hip/shoulder injury and reverted to injured reserve the next day.
+He became a free agent after the 2018 season.

-Tennessee Titans

 On August 1, 2019, Williams signed with the Tennessee Titans.
-He was waived/injured on August 12, 2019 and was placed on injured reserve.
-His contract was terminated on July 28, 2020.
+He was waived/injured on August 12 due to an undisclosed injury and reverted to injured reserve the next day.
+He spent the entire 2019 season on injured reserve.
+He was released by the Titans on July 28, 2020.

 Personal life

-Williams' father, Keith, was a defensive lineman at Florida in the mid-1980s, was drafted by the Minnesota Vikings in the 12th round of the 1987 NFL Draft, and later played for the Chicago Bruisers, Dallas Texans and Orlando Predators of the Arena Football League from 1988 to 1991.
+Williams' father, Keith, was a defensive lineman at Florida in the mid-1980s, was selected by the Minnesota Vikings in the 12th round of the 1987 NFL draft, and later played for the Chicago Bruisers, Dallas Texans and Orlando Predators of the Arena Football League from 1988 to 1991.
 Williams's sister, Janine, played volleyball at Florida and UCF.
 He held the first annual Jordan Williams Skills Camp on July 14, 2016.